How to convert an array to a list in Python

 print(f"{day}: {avg:.2f}")

-This code efficiently calculates a 3-day moving average for stock prices.
-It leverages NumPy's powerful np.convolve function to handle the sliding window calculation, which is much faster than a manual loop.
+This code calculates a 3-day moving average for a list of stock prices.
+It uses NumPy’s powerful np.convolve function to efficiently compute the average across a sliding window of data, producing a new NumPy array with the results.

-- The resulting NumPy array is converted to a list with
+• The resulting array is then converted into a standard Python list using the tolist() method.

 Get started with Replit

-Replit Agent writes the code, tests for errors, and deploys your application directly from your description.
+It will write the code, test for errors, and deploy your application from your description.
 Start building with Replit.

 Create & deploy websites, automations, internal tools, data pipelines and more in any programming language without setup, downloads or extra tools.
 All in a single cloud workspace with AI built in.